Hundreds of Gannett journalists walk out - The Boston Globe

 “They need support and resources to make sure our communities have the local news needed to keep our democracy thriving,” Schleuss said.
 “Instead, Reed’s singular focus has been on stuffing his own pockets.”

 Gannett said this year that it had surpassed 2 million digital-only subscriptions.
-In its first-quarter earnings report for 2023, Gannett said it generated $10.3 million in profit, compared with a loss of $3 million in the same period last year, and projected revenue of $2.75 billion to $2.8 billion for the year.
+In its first-quarter earnings report for 2023, Gannett said it had generated $10.3 million in profit, compared with a loss of $3 million a year earlier, and projected revenue of $2.75 billion to $2.8 billion for the year.